gdepoyant/underline/README.md

 ├── replays                 --> D:\Program Files\Video game\replays\
 └── System backups          --> E:\System backups\
 ```
-:bulb: These shortcuts are actually the paths of the data underlined in the [concept](#concept)'s ASCII art!
+:bulb: These shortcuts are actually the paths of the data underlined in the ASCII art! (above the [index](#index) - head of this file)

 ### Synchronize the data
-Copy the underLine command script `_.cmd` in the folder containing all the shortcuts & run it.
-All the data will be backed in the underLine directory `_/` alongside with all the synchronization logs.
+Copy the underline command script `_.cmd` in the folder containing all the shortcuts & run it.
+All the data will be backed in the underline directory `_/` alongside with all the synchronization logs.

 Your `G:\` drive should now look as such: